AdobeDocs/target-developers/src/pages/before-administer/configure-authentication.md

 ## Generate the bearer access token

 In this section, you generate your bearer access token, which is required for authenticating your interaction with Adobe Target APIs.
 To generate your bearer access token, you need to send your integration details (established in the preceding sections) to the [Adobe Identity Management Service (IMS)](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/AuthenticationOverview/AuthenticationGuide.md).
-There are a few different ways to do this, but in this tutorial we have you build a bespoke POST request to the IMS API.
+There are a few different ways to do this, but in this guide, we have you build a bespoke POST request to the IMS API.
 Just kidding.
-In this tutorial, we take advantage of a Postman collection containing a pre-built IMS call that makes the process direct and easy.
+In this guide, we take advantage of a Postman collection containing a pre-built IMS call that makes the process direct and easy.
 Once you import the collection, you may reuse it whenever needed, to generate new tokens not only for Adobe Target, but other Adobe APIs as well.

 1. Navigate to the [Adobe Identity Management Service API sample calls](https://github.com/adobe/experience-platform-postman-samples/tree/master/apis/ims).
    ![token1](assets/configure-io-target-generatetoken1.png)